Summer: FUBiS (Germany)

 Wide-range of German language and content courses.

 No previous knowledge of German is required for subject courses offered in English.
-Language courses are offered on all levels, Rutgers German Majors/Minors may only take intermediate or advanced language courses.
+Language courses are offered on all levels.
+Courses in History, Literature, and Economics are offered in English.
+Students can combine a subject course with a language course.

 Program Locations